FreeRADIUS/wiki.freeradius.org/guide/Mac Auth.md

 ## Mac-Auth or 802.1x

-This example shows how to mix 802.1x and macauth.
+This example shows how to mix 802.1x and mac-auth.
 The example does the following:

- 1. If not using 802.1x, mac address must be known
+ 1. If not using 802.1x, mac address must be known;
- 2. If using 802.1x, anyone with valid credentials can login (no mac address restrictions)
+ 2. If using 802.1x, anyone with valid credentials can login (no mac address restrictions).

-### raddb/policy.conf

-As per example 1

-### raddb/modules/file

-As per example 1

-### raddb/authorized_macs

-As per example 1
+The files `raddb/policy.conf`, `raddb/mods-available/files` and `raddb/authorized_macs`
+are the same as the plain mac-auth examples above.

 ### raddb/sites-available/default

 <pre>
 authorize {
         preprocess

-  # if cleaning up the Calling-Station-Id...
+        # If cleaning up the Calling-Station-Id...
         rewrite_calling_station_id

-  # If this is NOT 802.1x, assume mac-auth
+        # If this is NOT 802.1x, assume mac-auth.
+We check this by testing
+        # for the presence of the EAP-Message attribute in the request.
         if (!EAP-Message) {
-    # now check against the authorized_macs file
+                # Now check against the authorized_macs file
                 authorized_macs

                 if (!ok) {
                         reject
                 }
                 else {
                         # accept
                         update control {
                                 Auth-Type := Accept
                         }
                 }
         }

         else {
-    # normal FreeRadius virtual server config goes here e.g.
+                # Normal FreeRADIUS virtual server config goes here e.g.
                 eap
         }
 }
 </pre>

 ## Mac-Auth and 802.1x

-This example shows how to perform both 802.1x and macauth.
+This example shows how to perform both 802.1x and mac-auth.
 The example does the following:

  1. If not using 802.1x, mac address must be known
  2. If using 802.1x, mac address must be known and valid credential given

-### raddb/policy.conf

-As per example 1

-### raddb/modules/file

-As per example 1

-### raddb/authorized_macs

-As per example 1
+The files `raddb/policy.conf`, `raddb/mods-available/files` and `raddb/authorized_macs`
+are the same as the plain mac-auth examples above.

 ### raddb/sites-available/default

 <pre>
 authorize {
         preprocess

-  # if cleaning up the Calling-Station-Id...
+        # If cleaning up the Calling-Station-Id...
         rewrite_calling_station_id

         # always check against the authorized_macs file first
         authorized_macs

         if (!ok) {
+		# Reject if the MAC address was not permitted.
                 reject
         }

         # If this is NOT 802.1x, mac-auth
         if (!EAP-Message) {
-    # mac has already been checked, accept
+                # MAC address has already been checked, so accept
                 update control {
                         Auth-Type := Accept
                 }
         }
         else {
-    # normal FreeRadius virtual server config goes here e.g.
+                # Normal FreeRADIUS virtual server config goes here e.g.
                 eap
         }
 }
 </pre>